thisisqubika/react-native-template/README.md

 To customize the splash screen (logo and background color) use the CLI provided in the [official docs](https://github.com/zoontek/react-native-bootsplash#assets-generation).

 ## Setup environments

+### Using scripts from console

+The template allready has scripts to excecute the project calling an especific environment defined into the package.json file.
+Keep in mind that if you are going to create new `envs` you have to define the script to build the project propertly.

 Modify the environment variables files in root folder (`.env.development`, `.env.production` and `.env.staging`)